anamolacharya/anamolacharya/README.md

 email:    anamol222@gmail.com

 I love to play soccer in my spare time.
-Did I forget to mention that I am competitive in Ping-Pong and have some great recipes for Potlog party!
+Did I forget to mention that I am competitive in Ping-Pong and have some great recipes for Potluck party!

 Thank you very much.